Host Defense Lion's Mane Capsules Review 2026: Worth the Price?

 "Promotes nervous system health"

-NGF stimulation shown in animals; human nerve benefit unproven
+NGF stimulation shown in lab/animal studies; human nerve data limited

 Based on: Lion's Mane Mycelium